Mental Health Facilities Lincoln County, OR

 Lincoln County Health And Human Services

-Lincoln County Health And Human Services is a mental health treatment center in Lincoln County, OR, located at 4422 Ne Devils Lake Boulevard, Suite 2, 97367 zip code area.
+Lincoln County Health And Human Services is a mental health facility in Lincoln County, OR, located at 4422 Ne Devils Lake Boulevard, Suite 2, 97367.
 Lincoln County Health And Human Services provides outpatient treatment.
-Lincoln County Health And Human Services offers couples/family therapy, group therapy and dialectical behavior therapy to seniors 65 or older, children / adolescents and adults.
-Lincoln County Health And Human Services also supports people with PTSD, people with trauma and people with serious mental illness.
-Additional services at Lincoln County Health And Human Services consist of diet and exercise counseling, illness management and recovery and intensive case management.
+Lincoln County Health And Human Services provides psychotropic medication, dialectical behavior therapy and couples/family therapy to seniors 65 or older, young adults and adults.
+Lincoln County Health And Human Services also supports people with serious mental illness, people with trauma and people with PTSD.
+Some other services available at Lincoln County Health And Human Services include chronic disease/illness management, case management and diet and exercise counseling.

 Learn More